What Is the Average Salary for Entry-Level Diesel Mechanic Jobs?

 Salary by Certification

 As a diesel mechanic, you may earn higher wages if you're certified by the National Institute for Automotive Service Excellence (ASE).
-According to January 2014 figures on PayScale.com, most diesel mechanics with ASE certification earned between $23,422 and $65,000 annually.
-However, you'll need at least two years of work experience to sit for an ASE certification exam in an area such as electronic diesel engine diagnosis or truck equipment.
-If you pass all available tests in an area, you can become a master technician.
-Diesel technicians with the ASE Master Technician certification earned hourly wages of $15.32-$29.16 in January 2014, according to PayScale.com.
+Diesel technicians with the ASE Master Technician certification earned hourly wages of $16.84-$30.37 in December 2015, according to PayScale.com.

-According to the BLS, diesel service technician and mechanic employment should grow at a comparatively average rate of nine percent over the 2012-2022 decade.
-However, there may be some negative effects on growth due to trucks and buses being more durable.
+According to the BLS, diesel service technician and mechanic employment should grow at a fast rate of twelve percent over the 2014-2024 decade.
+This growth will be caused due to more freight being shipped across the country.
 Overall, the BLS expects good prospects for qualified mechanics who possess formal education and training.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: